tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 Laurence's post does a great job of iteratively adding more ahead-of-time preprocessing (compilation!) stages to a simple Brainfuck interpreter.
 If that already makes you think enough about this, great.
 Feel free to close this tab.
-If you want more, read on.
+If you want more "real world" examples, read on.

 ## Bigger languages